Proven-Paradox/shaper-system/Handbook.md

 You can draw energy from your body to fuel your abilities.
 You may use your Toughness in place of your Mind to determine your MP.

 #### Everlasting
 At the [Round End](#round-end) of every turn, you regain HP equal to your [Vitality](#vitalitycapacity).
+When you gain this Talent, you also gain one level of Vitality without paying the XP cost.

 If you ever reach zero HP, you cease regaining HP until you are given healing from another source.

 #### Finesse Caster
 You have the skill to place a spell just right--your potency is less about the power behind the spell and more about the correct application.
 You may use your Finesse in place of Soul to determine your Mental Offense.